The Blue Flower: Plot

 In 1794 the 22 year old von Hardenberg becomes mystically attracted to the 12-year-old Sophie von Kühn, an unlikely choice for an intellectual of noble birth given Sophie's age and lack of education and culture, as well as her physical plainness and negligible material prospects.
 The couple become engaged a year later but never marry as Sophie dies of consumption a few days after her 15th birthday.

 The blue flower of the novel's title is the subject of the first chapter of a story that von Hardenberg is writing.
 In it, a young man longs to see the blue flower that "lies incessantly at his heart, so that he can imagine and think about nothing else".
 Von Hardenberg reads his draft chapter to Sophie and others, and asks "what is the meaning of this blue flower?"
 No definitive answer is given within the novel, leaving the reader to provide his or her own interpretation.

 Background

 Fitzgerald first came upon the notion of blue flowers having literary significance in "The Fox", a short story by D. H. Lawrence.
 She first became interested in Novalis in the early 1960s, after hearing a musical setting of his mystical Hymns to the Night.
 Later she conducted research on Burne-Jones and his language of flowers, and discovered that his father-in-law, George MacDonald, was a Novalis enthusiast.

-At the end of Fitzgerald's earlier novel The Bookshop a gentian, a blue flower that has faded into colourlessness, is mentioned as having been pressed into one of two books.
-In another of her novels, The Beginning of Spring, Selwyn rhapsodizes about the "blue stream flowing gently over our heads", an unattributed quotation from Novalis.
+At the end of Fitzgerald's earlier novel The Bookshop, a faded blue gentian is mentioned as having been pressed into one of two books.
+In another novel, The Beginning of Spring, Selwyn rhapsodizes about the "blue stream flowing gently over our heads", an unattributed quotation from Novalis.